Brew Method

 Choose cold brew when smoothness and batch convenience matter most.
 Choose Japanese iced coffee when brightness and aroma matter most.
 Choose cold drip when you want a slow cold extraction with a cleaner, more controlled cup.

-Best Beans For Cold Brew
+Best Beans for Cold Brew

 Medium roasts are the safest starting point for cold brew because they bring sweetness, body, and chocolate or nut notes without relying on the bright acidity that hot filter coffee can highlight.
 Balanced coffees from Brazil, Colombia, Central America, or chocolate-forward blends often work well.